Single Ventricle Congenital Heart Study

-This project is a collaboration between 3 entities at The University of Texas at Austin: our program, the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, the Value Institute for Health and Care at Dell Medical School and McCombs School of Business, and the Design Institute for Health at Dell Medical School and the College of Fine Arts.
+This project is a collaboration between 3 entities at The University of Texas at Austin: our program, the Texas Center for Pediatric and Congenital Heart Disease, the Value Institute for Health and Care at Dell Medical School and McCombs School of Business, and the Design Institute for Health at Dell Medical School and the College of Fine Arts.
 Our collaborators at the Value Institute will conduct a series of experience groups with patients and families to start gaining insight into their needs and challenges.
-Staff from the Design Institute will then dig deeper by conducting 1:1 interviews with patients and families at their homes.
+Staff from the Design Institute will then dig deeper by conducting one-on-one interviews with patients and families at their homes.
 We will then have a series of workshops to bring everything together and start looking at opportunities to redesign care.
-Collectively, our team aspires to create a journey for patients and families with single-ventricle congenital heart disease that is anchored on the principles of human-centered design, value-based care, and health equity.
+Collectively, our team aspires to create a journey for patients and families with single ventricle congenital heart disease that is anchored on the principles of human-centered design, value-based care, and health equity.

 If someone is interested in participating in the study, who should they call?

 Patients and families with single-ventricle congenital heart disease can call 1-512-495-5858 or email CardiacResearch@austin.utexas.edu for more information.

 Download a copy of the study below: